freeletics/khonshu/docs/codegen/get-started.md

-Using this would require a one time setup in the app so that the screens can look up the `AppScope` graph through `getSystemService` to retrieve the parent graph:
+Using this would require a one time setup in the app so that the screens can look up the `AppScope` graph through the application class.
+This can be easily done by implementing `GlobalGraphProvider`:

 ```kotlin
 @SingleIn(AppScope::class)